Peteresis/stock-analysis/README.md

 The original code works on the basis of two nested loops.
 One loop goes through the tickers of the 12 stocks and for each ticker performs another loop that goes through the entire Excel sheet and collects the information about the initial price, final price and volume of each of the tickers.

 #### Part 2
-In the second part, we seek to improve the execution time of the code and we propose to change (Refactor) the original code.
-The change consists of avoiding the use of nested loops and making a loop that runs through the entire Excel sheet once and keeps track of the accumulated total for the shares.
-In addition, each time there is a change in the ticker name, it records the initial and final price of the ticker.

-The idea is to compare the execution time of the original method described in part 1 against the execution time of the refactored code described in part 2 and see if there is a performance difference when refactoring.

-#### Part 3
-This part was developed on my own initiative in order to see if the refactored code could be further improved.

-In the third method, the data of the Excel sheet is traversed only once and the row numbers in which the change from one ticker to another occurs are stored in an array and the running total volume data for each ticker is extracted.
+In the second method, the data of the Excel sheet is traversed only once and the row numbers in which the change from one ticker to another occurs are stored in an array and the running total volume data for each ticker is extracted.
 These rows are called break points.
 Once the break points are determined, a call is made to the Excel cells containing the initial and final price data for each stock in the break point lines and the table is constructed with the results, giving it the same green and red color format explained in the previous section.

 For better understanding, for example in the year 2017 the change from Ticker AY to Ticker CSIQ occurs in row 253; then row 253 constitutes a break point.
 Other break points occur in row 504 (ticker changes from CSIQ to DQ), row 755 (ticker changes from DQ to ENPH) and so on.